tonyoseko99/tonyoseko99/README.md

-Hi, My name is Tony
+Tony
 =====================

 Software Developer & Technical Writer
 ------------------

 * 🧠  Playing around with the MERN stack
-* 🤝  I'm open to collaborating on interesting projects
+* 🤝  Open to collaborating on interesting projects

 ### Socials